BGSpiegl/GCparagon/README.md

 ## Hardware Requirements
 - 12 cores are default, more cores are better
-- at least 1 GB of RAM, \>8 recommended (max. observed memory usage was 350 MiB @ 12 cores)
+- at least 4 GB of RAM, \>8 recommended (max. observed memory usage was 2 GiB @ 24 cores)
 - SSD scratch drive for `--temporary-directory`

 Computation time might increase significantly if hardware requirements are not met.